Former pope Benedict complains of attempts to ‘silence’ him

 But he has not given up intervening in social debates, offering a fresh blast against gay marriage in the new biography.

-"A century ago, anyone would have thought it absurd to talk about homosexual marriage.
-Today those who oppose it are excommunicated from society," Benedict says.
 "It´s the same thing with abortion and creating human life in the laboratory," he says, adding that it´s "only natural" for people to "fear the spiritual power of the Antichrist" -- an evil force seeking to supplant Jesus Christ.
-"The real threat to the Church... is in the global dictatorship of purportedly humanist ideologies," he warns.